-Patients undergoing biopsy and removal of advanced skin cancer of the face and neck have many concerns.
-Diagnosing the cancer and removing it completely are essential.
-These procedures can also involve extensive tissue loss, calling for special skills to restore form and function to the structures of your face.
-The Facial Plastic and Reconstructive Surgery team offers unparalleled skill and compassion to help patients with even the most challenging facial skin cancers.
+Addressing advanced facial skin cancer and severe facial trauma calls for special skills to restore form and function to the structures of your face.
+The Facial Plastic and Reconstructive Surgery team offers unparalleled skill and compassion to help patients with even the most challenging facial skin cancers and facial injuries.

 Advanced Facial Skin Cancer: Why Choose Johns Hopkins Facial Plastic Surgery?